In this article

-There is no real way to beat alcohol breath.
-However, there are some methods to follow to cover up the smell.
-Some practices offer effective results, and some are myths.
+There is no real way to get rid of alcohol breath.
+Fortunately, there are some methods that can cover up the smell.

-The smell resulting from drinking alcohol does not come from your mouth.
+The odor caused by drinking alcohol doesn't come from the mouth.
 It comes from your lungs, where alcohol in the blood enters the air you exhale.
 This is how breathalyzers detect blood alcohol levels.

 Using peppermint chewing gum, floss, mainline mints, or mouthwash may cover the smell of alcohol breath temporarily.
-However, the effects will not last.
+But the effects won't last.

 Many cultures finish a meal with a herbal chew to perfume away unpleasant breath.
 Mukhwas in India, for example, freshens the breath with ingredients like anise, fennel, and coconut.

-Alcohol breath does not live in your mouth, but bacteria do.
+Alcohol breath doesn't live in your mouth, but bacteria do.
 Bacteria thrive in your mouth after alcohol consumption.
-Brush your teeth with toothpaste to scrub out the bacteria to reduce bad alcohol breath.
+Brush your teeth with toothpaste to scrub off the bacteria and reduce bad breath.

-Be sure to brush your tongue and the roof of your mouth as well as your teeth.
+Be sure to brush your teeth, tongue, and the roof of your mouth.

-Some people believe that drinking neutral smelling alcohol like vodka or herbal digestifs will not cause unpleasant smells from digestive breakdown.
-But as the scent originates from your lungs, all alcoholic beverages create a similar unpleasant booze breath, no matter the smell of the drink.
+Some people believe that drinking neutral-smelling alcohols like vodka or herbal digestifs won't cause unpleasant smells from digestive breakdown.
+But all alcoholic beverages create a similar unpleasant booze breath, no matter the smell of the drink.

-You cannot speed up the hourly rate at which your liver metabolizes alcohol.
-However, you can help your body process the alcohol more efficiently by staying on top of your wellness.
+You can't speed up the hourly rate at which your liver metabolizes alcohol.
+But you can help your body process the alcohol more efficiently by staying on top of your wellness.

 Be sure to consume a healthy diet, stay active, and drink plenty of water.
 The more you help your liver stay healthy, the more it will help you.

-As some alcohol leaves the body via the skin pores, this can lead to a noticeable odor during sweating.
+As some alcohol leaves the body via the skin pores, a noticeable odor while sweating can occur.

-There are some ways you can make this odor less noticeable:
+Here are some ways to make this odor less noticeable:

 The presence of alcohol in your breath depends on how much you have consumed and other biological factors.

 The typical rate of alcohol elimination is one unit per hour.
-At this rate, traces of alcohol would have disappeared in relation to the amount of alcohol you consume.
+At this rate, traces of alcohol disappear in relation to the amount of alcohol you consume.